 Model United Nations - (also Model UN or MUN) is an academic simulation of the United Nations that aims to educate participants about current events, topics in international relations, diplomacy and the United Nations agenda.

 The participants role-play as diplomats representing a nation in a simulated session of a committee of the United Nations, such as the Security Council or the General Assembly.
 Participants research a country, take on roles as diplomats, investigate international issues, debate, deliberate, consult, and then develop solutions to world problems.

-All model UN members must be able to attend a full day of the conference.
-The conference will be held on Saturday, March 2, 2013, at the Georgia Tech Research Institute Conference Center in the heart of Midtown Atlanta.
+All model UN members must be able to attend 2 full days of the conference.
+The conference will be held on March 14 and 15, 2014 in the heart of Midtown Atlanta.

-RCAMUN will assemble middle school students together to discuss pressing international issues such as maritime safety, access to medication, and child protection.
+RCAMUN will assemble students from other middle schools around the Southeast to discuss pressing international issues such as maritime safety, access to medication, and child protection.
 The conference provides an authentic simulation of the UN in a highly professional setting and offers delegates the opportunity to collaborate and debate with peers from around the nation and the world.

 We look forward to you joining us for this tremendous experience!